 Most 19th century transferware for the Canadian market tends to be dominated by formal scenes of views drawn by the English adventurer W.H.
 Bartlett – views of sites like the Rideau Canal, and the St. Lawrence River.
 Portneuf pottery, which shows colourful and primitive depictions of flowers or animals, is also a common 19th century form.
 By contrast, the “Canadian Sports” scenes have a naïve, folk art appeal that catches its subjects in the midst of an activity.
 They are either tobogganing down a hill with a dog, untangling a snowshoe caught in barbed-wire, or skating as part of a fancy quartette.

-Peter pointed out an image of a skater in the background in scene #9 shown below who is taking a quick glance over his shoulder at the woman skater.
+Peter pointed out an image of a skater in the background in scene #9 (shown on the right) who is taking a quick glance over his shoulder at the woman skater.
 It is an image which is typical of the combination of romance and humor in these scenes.

 Not uncommon for its time, it was a pattern made in the British Isles specifically for the Canadian market.
 As Elizabeth Collard points out in one of her essays on the subject of 19th Century Pottery in Canada: